ben-maclaurin/hop/README.md

 ## Themes

 The existing theme is based on [Kanagawa](https://github.com/rebelot/kanagawa.nvim).
 I plan to add additional themes and/or support for customising.
+See [theme.rs](https://github.com/ben-maclaurin/hop/blob/main/src/interface/theme.rs) for an example of theme implementation.

 ## Credits